RT993/SANTETIZZATORE/README.md

 ## Features

-- **Interactive Console Menu**: Easy-to-use menu for navigating between functionalities.
+- **Interactive Console Menu & Touchscreen GUI**: Easy-to-use menu for navigating between functionalities.
 - **Prayer Generation**: Select a saint, enter a request, and receive a personalized prayer.
 - **Saint of the Day**: Fetches and suggests the Catholic saint of the day from an online feed.
 - **Bible Readings**: Browse and search through a curated list of Bible passages.